 Controlling the Possums in Your Backyard

-Possums sometimes referred to as opossums are a scavenging nocturnal marsupial that have no problem turning your home and garden upside down searching for food.
-Possums are mostly found near the Western Hemisphere, and can often fool people by playing dead when they are cornered.
-Some of the most favorite hiding places for these creatures include crawlspaces, attics, under the porches and anyplace else near the garden.
-That said it can often become imperative to trap these creatures when they increase in numbers and become destructive or maybe they are spreading garbage through your yard.
+Possums, sometimes referred to as opossums, are a scavenging nocturnal marsupial that has no problem turning your home and garden upside down while searching for food.
+Possums have the strange habit of, when cornered, fooling people by playing dead.
+Some of the most favorite hiding places for these creatures include crawlspaces, attics, under the porches and anyplace else near the garden or garbage.
+That said, it can often become imperative to trap these animals when they increase in numbers and become destructive or are spreading garbage through your yard.